sulaman0/sulaman0/README.md

   protocols and enhancing network security and efficiency.
 - **Process Optimization:** Identified and implemented process improvements to enhance team productivity and project outcomes.
+- **App Improvement:** Elevated app rating from 4.3 ★ to 4.9 ★ through targeted optimizations and enhancements.

 ### 📧 Contact Information